Logarithmic adic spaces: some foundational results: Kummer etale topology

 \subsection{Abhyankar's lemma}

 An important class of finite Kummer \'etale covers arise in the following way: \begin{prop}[rigid Abhyankar's lemma] Let $X$ be a smooth rigid analytic variety over a nonarchimedean field $k$ of characteristic zero, and let $D$ be a normal crossings divisor of $X$.
 We equip $X$ with the fs log structure induced by $D$ as in Example \ref{ex-log-adic-sp-ncd}.
 Suppose that $h: V \to U := X - D$ is a finite \'etale surjective morphism of rigid analytic varieties over $k$.
-Then it extends to a finite surjective and Kummer \'etale morphism of log adic spaces $f: Y \to X$, where $Y$ is a normal rigid analytic variety with its log structures defined by the preimage of $D$. \end{prop} \begin{proof} By \cite[\aThm 1.6]{Hansen:2019-vcrag} \Ref{which was based on \cite[\aThm 3.1 and its proof]{Lutkebohmert:1993-repaf}}, $h: V \to U$ extends to a finite ramified cover $f: Y \to X$, for some \emph{normal} rigid analytic variety $Y$ \Pth{viewed as a noetherian adic space}.
+Then it extends to a finite surjective and Kummer \'etale morphism of log adic spaces $f: Y \to X$, where $Y$ is a normal rigid analytic variety with its log structures defined by the preimage of $D$.
+Consequently, $Y_\an$ has a basis consisting of affinoid $W$ satisfying $\pi_0\bigl(W \cap f^{-1}(U)\bigr) = \pi_0(W)$. \end{prop} \begin{proof} By \cite[\aThm 1.6]{Hansen:2020-vcrag} \Pth{which was based on \cite[\aThm 3.1 and its proof]{Lutkebohmert:1993-repaf}}, $h: V \to U$ extends to a finite ramified cover $f: Y \to X$, for some \emph{normal} rigid analytic variety $Y$ \Pth{viewed as a noetherian adic space}.
+Then $Y_\an$ has a basis consisting of affinoid open subspaces $W$ satisfying $\pi_0\bigl(W \cap f^{-1}(U)\bigr) = \pi_0(W)$, by the unique existence of extensions of bounded functions \Pth{which include locally constant functions, in particular} from $W \cap f^{-1}(U)$ to $W$, for any affinoid open subspaces $W$ of $Y$, by \cite[\aSec 3]{Bartenwerfer:1976-erhnf} \Pth{see also \cite[\aThm 2.6]{Hansen:2020-vcrag}}.
 Just as $X$ is equipped with the log structure defined by $D$, we equip $Y$ with the log structure defined by the preimage of $D$.
-The question is whether the map $f$ is Kummer \'etale \Pth{with respect to the log structures on $X$ and $Y$}, and this question is local in nature in the analytic topology of $X$.
-As in Example \ref{ex-log-adic-sp-ncd}, we may assume that there is an affinoid smooth rigid analytic variety $S$ over $k$ such that $X = S \times \bD^r \cong S\Talg{\bZ_{\geq 0}^r}$ \Ref{see Example \ref{ex-log-adic-sp-monoid}} for some $r \in \bZ_{\geq 0}$, with $D = S \times \{ T_1 \cdots T_r = 0 \}$.
-Thus, we can conclude the proof by combining the following Lemmas \ref{lem-Abhyankar-ref} and \ref{lem-Abhyankar-ess}. \end{proof}
+The question is whether the map $f$ is Kummer \'etale \Pth{with respect to the log structures on $X$ and $Y$}, and such a question can be answered analytic locally on $X$, up to replacing $k$ with a finite extension.
+As in Example \ref{ex-log-adic-sp-ncd}, we may assume that there is an affinoid smooth rigid analytic variety $S$ over $k$ such that $X = S \times \bD^r \cong S\Talg{\bZ_{\geq 0}^r}$ \Pth{see Example \ref{ex-log-adic-sp-monoid}} for some $r \in \bZ_{\geq 0}$, with $D = S \times \{ T_1 \cdots T_r = 0 \}$.
+Thus, we can finish the proof of this proposition by combining the following Lemmas \ref{lem-Abhyankar-ref} and \ref{lem-Abhyankar-ess}. \end{proof}